 When placing your hens and chicks in their permanent or semi-permanent home, remember that they do best in a location that receives full sun rather than partial sun.

 Hens and chick plants are hardy enough to survive the harsh winter conditions in zones 4-8.
 You can search for the information on your time zone right here if you are sure what it is.

 The winters in southwest Pennsylvania may sometimes be somewhat challenging.

 Hens and chicks did pretty well despite being exposed to the elements, even though I left them in their pots in the flowerbed where they were kept.

-If you live in a location where the temperature drops below freezing during the winter, you should probably bring your potted hens and chicks inside for the season.
+If you live where the temperature drops below freezing during the winter, you should probably bring your potted hens and chicks inside for the season.

 Hen And Chick planter

-Putting hens and chicks in a container with packing peanuts or anything else that can tolerate being exposed to water is a terrific way to insulate and protect them while transporting hens and chicks.
+Putting hens and chicks in a container with packing peanuts or anything else that can tolerate water exposure is a terrific way to insulate and protect them while transporting them.

 Make sure that the packing peanuts you are using are not the excellent eco-friendly type because some disintegrate when they come into contact with water, and others can be recycled.